medievalsoftware/medieval.software/src/posts/rune-synergy-discontinued.md

 </script>

 Some of you may already know I've discontinued development as of the 30th of September.
 If not, then surprise!
-I have a whole expedition to put you through if you're interested, otherwise here's the tl;dr:
+I have a whole exposition to put you through if you're interested, otherwise here's the tl;dr:

 > The project no longer aligns with my interests and life goals.